hitobito/hitobito/doc/development/04_wagons.md

 * Move files from `hitobito/vendor/wagons/[name]` to `hitobito_[name]`
 * Initiate a new Git Repo for the wagon
 * Copy `Gemfile.lock` from the core into the wagon.
+* Copy `.tool-versions` from the core into the wagon.
 * Adjust Organisation in the license generator (`lib/tasks/license.rake`)  and add the licence everywhere with `rake app:license:insert`.
 * Add the customer organization in `COPYING`.
 * Put you name into `AUTHORS`